 Kenyan police blamed a bomb for an explosion that wounded 33 people in Nairobi, after earlier saying an electrical fault may have caused the blast, as investigators identified two men suspected of setting it off.

 One of the men may have entered Kenya from neighboring Somalia with forged papers on May 3, and is either a Turkish or German citizen named Emrah Erdogan, police spokesman Eric Kiraithe said today in an e-mailed statement.
 The explosion happened inside a one-story shopping complex in the capital city yesterday.

 “Investigators have now concluded that the explosion was caused by an improvised explosive device planted in the building by criminal elements,” he said.
 “The team is zeroing in on two male suspects.”

-The al-Qaeda-linked al-Shabaab militia has threatened to carry out attacks in Kenya after the country deployed its army in neighboring southern Somalia in mid-October to fight the group.
+The al-Qaeda-linked al-Shabaab militia has threatened to carry out attacks in Kenya after the country deployed its army to southern Somalia in mid-October to fight the group.
 Al-Shabaab has waged a campaign since 2007 to oust Somalia’s United Nations-backed transitional government.

-The incursion into Somalia was followed by a string of bomb attacks in Nairobi which have killed at least eight people, and others in the port city of Mombasa and towns near Kenya’s northeastern border with Somalia.
+The incursion into Somalia was followed by bomb attacks in Nairobi that killed at least eight people, and others in the port city of Mombasa and towns near Kenya’s northeastern border with Somalia.

 To contact the editor responsible for this story: Paul Richardson at firstname.lastname@example.org